cadenmbond/cadenmbond/README.md

 ## Background

 I began programming at age 11 with Roblox scripting using Luau.
-This experience sparked my interest in software engineering.
-Since then, I have expanded my knowledge to include Basic Python, web technologies, C++, and Java, and have continued formal study through high school computer science courses and creating projects in my freetime.
+This experience sparked my interest in software development.
+Since then, I have expanded my knowledge to include Python, Web Development, C++, and Java, and have continued formal study through high school computer science courses and creating projects in my freetime.
 My primary focus is C++.

 ---

 ## Interests
-Low-level memory management related to operating systems with C++ and QEMU.
+Low-level memory management related to operating systems with C++.
 Windows graphics libraries and low-level programming.

 ---